cbgeo-archives/mpm3d-doc/input/input.md

 A `dampingRatio` parameter is required with a recommended value is between 0.02 and 0.05.

-Reference to this method could be obtained from: https://elib.uni-stuttgart.de/handle/11682/513.
+Reference to this method could be obtained from [Culham damping](https://elib.uni-stuttgart.de/handle/11682/513).

 ## Mesh